 Frequently Asked Questions

-Students lose so much valuable time while searching for information on the internet using one of the large search engines, such as Google.
+Students lose so much valuable time while searching for information on the internet using large search engines such as Google.
 Most of the information found on the internet is not relevant or appropriate for students.
 It is also very hard to process the overload of information that the internet offers and students have trouble evaluating whether websites are trustworthy.
-On top that, most information on the internet are written at a high reading level and are simply too difficult for students to read and understand.
-That’s why we developed a solution to these problems: The Web for Classrooms.
-Using the Web for Classrooms, you will find the answer to your question quicker than using any other search engine.
+Additionally, much of the information on the internet is written at a high reading level, making research more challenging for students.
+We created Web for Classrooms to provide a solution to these problems.
+Using Web for Classrooms, you will find the answer to your question quicker than using any other search engine.
 You will be shown results which match your age and reading skills.
 Results include only (suitable) informational websites, not commercial or social platforms, nor websites aimed at entertainment.
 This will save you lots of time and distraction.

-What is the difference between Google and The Web for Classrooms?
+What is the difference between Google and Web for Classrooms?

 Google searches the whole Internet and shows you everything including advertisements and online shops.
-The Web for Classrooms only searches within a white-listed index of manually curated, trusted websites.
-There are over 6 million web pages indexed at the moment in the Web for Classrooms.
-The Web for Classrooms will only show you results that match the average reading level of your age group.
-The Web for Classrooms is really handy when it comes to searching for information to learn about a subject, write a report or prepare for a school presentation.
-Of course, you can also search for information just for fun.
+Web for Classrooms only searches within a white-listed index of manually curated, trusted websites.
+There are over 8 million web pages indexed at the moment in Web for Classrooms.
+Web for Classrooms will only show you results that match the average reading level of your age group.
+Web for Classrooms is really handy when it comes to searching for information to learn about a subject, write an assignment or coursework.

 What do the coloured circles on top of the search results page mean?